What Solutions Are Available

 - A Bankruptcy Order is made.

 6. Bankruptcy Order is madeIf your bankruptcy order is made, the details are passed to your local Official Receiver’s office who will interview you about your circumstances and assets.
-The Official Receiver will then look how best to raise money from your available asset and ongoing income (if any) for the benefit of your creditors.
+The Official Receiver will then look how best to raise money from your available assets and ongoing income (if any) for the benefit of your creditors.

 7. Appealing a Bankruptcy rulingIn the event it is rejected you have 14 days to request a review.
 If the Adjudicator decides to uphold the decision not to grant a Bankruptcy Order then you’ll have 28 days to appeal this decision to Court.
 The Court will then either grant or deny an order.